-Any member that has not formally filed an application, gained acceptance, then successfully interviewed and accepted by an Admin will be kicked if seen online the server.
+Any player seen on the server that has not formally filed an application, gained acceptance, then successfully interviewed and accepted by an Admin will be immediately kicked.

-Leaders will search for the member that may have allowed that member in the server.
-If the player associated with that random is found, Admins will confront the player and one of the following will occur:
+Admins will then search for the member that may have allowed that player in the server.
+If the server member associated with that unwhitelisted player is found, Admins will confront the player and one of the following will be decided:

-The player forgot to appear offline, and will be given a warning.
+The server member forgot to appear offline and will be given a warning.

-The player intentionally invited the player, and will be issued necessary penalty.
+The server member intentionally invited the unwhitelisted player and will be issued a necessary penalty.

 You may not transfer/download characters to the server.

-Administers have the ability to see the GamerTags & Levels of all characters on the ARK.
+Admins have the ability to see the Gamertags, levels, and character names of everyone on the ARK.
 They can also see transfers.
 Infringement of this rule could result in heavy penalties.

 If you are a level greater than 15, you must avoid hostile contact or action with anyone under that level.
-This goes the other way around as well, level 15’s may not try to rob or provoke hostilities with a higher level than 15.
+This goes the other way around as well.
+Anyone under level 15 may not try to rob or provoke hostilities with anyone a higher level than 15.

-If someone breaks this rule against you and provokes violence towards you, you may defend yourself as necessary.
-You may be asked to explain the situation in a hearing given this be the case.
+If someone breaks this rule and invokes violence upon you, then you may defend yourself as necessary.
+You may be asked to explain the situation in a hearing.

 Exceptions to this rule include: